groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-csv-document-with-options.md

 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---
-[**GroupDocs.Conversion**](https://products.groupdocs.com/conversion/net) provides [CsvLoadOptions](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/csvloadoptions) to give you control over how source CSV document will be processed.
+[**GroupDocs.Conversion**](https://products.groupdocs.com/conversion/net) provides [CsvLoadOptions](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/csvloadoptions) to give you control over how the source CSV document will be processed.
 The following options could be set:

 *   **[Separator](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/csvloadoptions/separator)** - specifies the delimiter
-*   **[IsMultiEncoded](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/csvloadoptions/ismultiencoded)** - if *true*, means that the document contains several encodings
+*   **[IsMultiEncoded](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/csvloadoptions/ismultiencoded)** - if *true*, this means that the document contains several encodings
 *   **[HasFormula](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/csvloadoptions/hasformula)** - specifies that if text starts with "=" it should be parsed as a formula
 *   **[ConvertNumericData](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/csvloadoptions/convertnumericdata)** - specifies that strings with digits should be parsed as numbers
-*   **[ConvertDateTimeData](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/csvloadoptions/convertdatetimedata)** - specifies that date/time string should be detected and parsed to DateTime
+*   **[ConvertDateTimeData](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/csvloadoptions/convertdatetimedata)** - specifies that date/time strings should be detected and parsed to DateTime
-*   **[Encoding](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/csvloadoptions/encoding)** - specifies the encoding to be used during load
+*   **[Encoding](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/csvloadoptions/encoding)** - specifies the encoding to be used during loading

 ### Control behavior of converting date/time and numeric data

-The following code sample shows how to convert csv document and control the way the date/time and numeric data have been processed:
+The following code sample shows how to convert a CSV document and control the way the date/time and numeric data have been processed:

 ```csharp
 Contracts.Func<LoadOptions> getLoadOptions = () => new CsvLoadOptions